FREE SHIPPING from the U.S.

 Start small

-Resist the urge to jump in
+Resist the urge to interrupt

 Let them play.
-Let them lead.

-We’ll be cheering from the sidelines.
+We’ll be cheering you both on.

 —